Here are 8 reminders to set up your potty training toddler for school.

 And the more you prepare the child, the more you practice being in other bathrooms, the more you normalize what to do when you feel the pee or poop, the better you're setting up your child.

-And then if you're still seeing accidents, you want to look for a pattern with the accidents.
+And then if you're still seeing accidents, look for a pattern with the accidents.

 Is it pee?
 Is it poop?
 Is it both?